It turns out that

 room from which he’s singing very live)

-I might more correctly relay is the one window
+I might more correctly relay, is the one window

-that emanates from the room in which he’s crooning.
+that emanates from the room in which he’s crooning –

-The one window that’s connected to the room in
+the one window that’s connected to the room in

 which Mister Robert Smith is crooning!
 Never lose

-of very small rooms (the courtyard, the unex-
+5 stories of very small rooms (the courtyard, the unex-

-pectedly acoustics – meaning horrible or fan-
+pected acoustics – meaning horrible or fan-

 tastic and everything in between – of the

-courtyard smushed against [almost] the open
+courtyard [almost] smushed against the open

-courtyard window themselves – we are truly
+courtyard windows themselves – we are truly

-neighbors in this, this transitional housing venue
+neighbors in this, our transitional housing venue

 where Robert Smith has taken to crooning from

-Francisco.
+This happens in San Francisco.
 Is Mr. Smith chagrined?
-That’s just

 the rain, in general.
 As it builds upon or flavors his crooning.